aayzaa/checkers-ai/README.md

 After I had a playable checkers program, I **introduced the bots**.
 In order to do that, the **board always exports a list of possible moves**.
 The idea is that the bot recollects this possible moves, and performs a **minimax algorithm** by checking the ending board states after X number of moves.

-At first, the program took too long to calculate more than 3/4 moves ahead, so I **added alpha-beta pruning to the algorithm in order to speed up the process**.
+At first, the program took too long to calculate more than 3 or 4 moves ahead, so I **added alpha-beta pruning to the algorithm in order to speed up the process**.

 Finally, I created some classes to be able to play against the bot in a easier way (as easy as a command-line can get!).